zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/durable/duarable-process04.png"  width="800" />

 Note:
-An activity function listens to the WorkItem queue and once a message appears there the activity is got triggered.
+An activity function listens to the WorkItem queue and once a message appears there, the activity is got triggered.

 ---